K0SS4/.dotfiles/README.md

-# My custom Arch Linux dotfiles. i3gaps and Polybar
+# My custom Arch Linux dotfiles.
+### Includes configs for:
+- WMs:
+  - xmonad
+  - i3-gaps
+  - awesomewm
+- polybar
+- xmobar
+- rofi
+- kitty
+- alacritty
+- starship
+- neovim

 ## This setup includes GreenWithEnvy database wich has my GPU overclocking profile.
 I receommend you to remove that file(.config/gwe/gwe.db) and I don't take any responsibility if you won't.

 This is my personal setup.
 If you want to use it you can of course do that but I don't take any responsibility if anything bad happens(it shouldn't tho).

-## Needed dependencies (You'll have to check how to install them on your distro):
+## "Dependencies" (You'll have to check how to install them on your distro):
-- i3gaps(The WM I'm using)
 - betterlockscreen(Obvious I guess)
-- polybar (The bar)
+- For status bar:
     - lm_sensors (for CPU temperature in the status bar)
     - Ubuntu font family (polybar general font)
     - Font Awesome 5 Free (icons in the polybar)
     - Font Awesome 5 Brands (tux logo in the polybar)
 - rofi (applications launcher)
-- alacritty (my terminal)
+- For terminal
     - shell-color-scripts (for cool looking terminal.
 You can grab it from [here](https://gitlab.com/dwt1/shell-color-scripts) )
     - zsh (shell)
         - oh-my-zsh (zsh framework)